High-dimensional variable selection with heterogeneous signals: A precise asymptotic perspective: Best subset selection

-\subsection{Proof of Theorem \ref{thm: tight phase transition boundary for ML}}
+\subsection{Proof of Theorem 4.1}

-In this proof we repararmetrize $\delta$ by $8\delta_0$ for algebraic convenience.
+In this proof, we reparametrize $\delta$ by $8\delta_0$ for algebraic convenience.
 The main result can be salvaged by back substituting $8\delta_0$ by $\delta$ in all the main equations in this section.
 Also, for brevity of notation, in this proof we use $\widehat{\calS}$ and $\calS$ to denote that oracle BSS estimator and $\calS(\beta)$ respectively.
-Recall that BSS is defined as
+We highlight the three main steps of the proof: \begin{enumerate} \item Convert the BSS problem in the problem of selecting the model with maximum spurious correlation.